philipturner/metal-benchmarks/README.md

 | 3 | 88 simds/core | FMUL, FADD, IADD | 1.37 | 1.04 |
 | 4 | 88 simds/core | FMUL, FADD, IADD | 1.01 | 1.02 |

+_ILP stands for instruction-level parallelism.
+It is the number of operations you could theoretically execute in parallel, on a superscalar processor._

 | ILP | Occupancy | Instruction | FP32 Cycles | FP16 Cycles |
 | - | - | - | - | - |
 | 1 | 4 simds/core | FFMA | 11.34 | 3.94 |